Sports in the winter

 Our courtesy van will drop you off at the Furtschellas cable car or the bus stop.
 Public buses run between Sils/Maloja and St. Moritz, Pontresina and all the ski areas every 30 minutes.

-The Waldhaus scores with its special offer: Hotel Ski Pass.
+The Waldhaus scores with its special offer: “Sleep & Ski”

 Ski instructors on the spot.

-You can talk to knowledgeable instructors from the Corvatsch Ski School Skischule Corvatsch at the Waldhaus Reception Desk Th–Mo, 6.45 to 7.45 p.m.
+You can talk to knowledgeable instructors from the Ski School Corvatsch at the Waldhaus Reception Desk, every evening except Tuesdays and Thursdays from 6.45 to 7.45 p.m.

-The only condition: you have to purchase the pass for the entire length of your stay.
-But no Waldhaus guest will pay more than CHF 150 per person for the pass, no matter how long one stays; the rest is on the house.
+You can obtain a regional ski pass for a surcharge of just CHF 45 per person and per night.
+The only condition: you have to purchase it for the entire length of your stay (from two nights, on request incl. days of arrival and departure).
+But no Waldhaus guest will pay more than CHF 195 per person and per stay; no matter how long one stays; the rest is ’on the house’.

-Children up to age 12 who are staying at the Waldhaus receive a free ski pass (minimum two night stay).
+If you book in advance, children up to age 12 who are staying at the Waldhaus receive a free ski pass.